Realizations of countable Borel equivalence relations: Topological and continuous action realizations

-\begin{thm} For every equivalence relation $E\in \ap$ and every perfect Polish space $Y$, there is a topological realization of $E$ in $Y$ in which every equivalence class is dense. \end{thm} This has in particular as a consequence a stronger new version of a {\it marker lemma} (for the original form of the Marker Lemma see, e.g., \cite[Theorem 3.15]{Kec22}).
+Concerning topological realizations, we first show the following (in \cref{3.1}), where a minimal topological realization is one in which all equivalence classes are dense: \begin{thm} For every equivalence relation $E \in \ap$ and every perfect Polish space $Y$, there is a minimal topological realization of $E$ in $Y$. \end{thm} This has in particular as a consequence a stronger new version of a \textit{marker lemma} (for the original form of the Marker Lemma see, e.g., \cite[Theorem 3.15]{Kec25}).
 Let $E$ be a CBER on a standard Borel space $X$.
-A {\bf Lusin marker scheme} for $E$ is a family $\{A_s\}_{s\in \N^{<\N}}$ of Borel sets such that
+A \textbf{Lusin marker scheme} for $E$ is a family $\{A_s\}_{s \in \N^{<\N}}$ of Borel sets such that \begin{enumerate}[label=(\roman*)] \item $A_\emptyset = X$; \item $\{A_{s \concat n}\}_n$ are pairwise disjoint and $\bigsqcup_n A_{s \concat n} \subseteq A_s$; \item Each $A_s$ is a complete section for $E$ (i.e., it meets every $E$-class). \end{enumerate}